Introduction

 Assuming we have obtained an object called result_spectrum

-of datatype NMRResultSpectrum1D
+of data type NMRResultSpectrum1D

 the attributes can be accessed as follows: